RHFieldProductManagement/baremetal-ipi-lab/05-baremetal.md

 worker-2   schmaustech-worker-0-5tqpl
 ~~~

-However, all of the `Nodes`, i.e. the OpenShift/Kubernetes nodes that are our masters, are not currently linked to their corresponding `Machine`.
-You can verify this in the UI too - if you open up your OpenShift console again and scroll down to '**Compute**' on the left hand side and select '**Nodes**', you'll notice that each of the nodes doesn't have a corresponding `Machine` reference:
+However, all of the `Nodes`, i.e. the OpenShift/Kubernetes nodes that are our masters, are currently linked to their corresponding `Machine`.
+You can verify this in the UI too - if you open up your OpenShift console again and scroll down to '**Compute**' on the left hand side and select '**Nodes**', you'll notice that each of the nodes have a corresponding `Machine` reference:

 <img src="img/no-machine.png"/>